-Trick or Treat.
 It is that time of year.
-Fall, pumpkins, costumes, and….of course candy!
+Fall, pumpkins, costumes, and….of course, candy!

 I live in the wonderful state of Florida.
-Fall in Florida means there’s a little less humidity, an occasional cool breeze, and plenty of mosquitos to smack while we gather candy on October 31st.
-Ooooh the fondness of Fall memories growing up in Florida!
+Fall in Florida means there’s usually a little less humidity, an occasional cool breeze, and plenty of mosquitos to smack while kids gather candy on October 31st.
+Oh, the fondness of Fall memories growing up in Florida!

 But, October 31st is truly a memorable day for reasons that go far beyond the Florida mosquitos and candy gathering.
 It was on October 31, 1517 that something took place in Germany that set into motion a Reformation.
 The Reformation A.K.A.
 The Protestant Reformation was a schism from the Roman Catholic Church.
 Simply put, the Reformation was a return to the truths of the biblical gospel.

 I am quoting Sam Storms at length below:

 “Let’s return to the first few years of the 16th century in order to set the stage for what happened.
 In order to finance the rebuilding of St. Peter’s church in Rome, Popes Julius II and Leo X sanctioned the indiscriminate sale of indulgences.
 In the language of Rome, indulgentia is a term for amnesty or remission of punishment, in particular, the remission of the temporal (not eternal) punishment for sin on the condition that one perform specified good works and make generous financial contributions to Rome.
 Only God can forgive the eternal punishment of sin, but the sinner must still endure the temporal punishment for sin, either in this life or in purgatory.
 This latter penalty was under the control of the papacy and priesthood.
 Thus, for a price, the church can reduce both the degree and duration of punishment in purgatory, both for you and your deceased loved ones who are already there.